CREATIVE ARTS

 Frequently Asked Questions About Creative Arts Therapy

-Dancing Dialogue is a creative arts therapy practice founded by Dr. Suzi Tortora, a nationally recognized dance/movement psychotherapist, author, and educator.
-Based in Union Square, Manhattan and Cold Spring, New York, the practice specializes in helping children, families, and adults build emotional connection and resilience through Creative Arts Psychotherapy, EMDR, and somatic, trauma-informed therapies.
+Dancing Dialogue is a creative arts therapy practice founded by Dr. Suzi Tortora, a nationally recognized dance/movement psychotherapist, author, and educator with decades of clinical experience.
+With offices in Union Square, Manhattan, and Cold Spring in the Hudson Valley, the practice helps children, families, and adults build emotional connection and resilience through creative arts psychotherapy, EMDR, and other somatic, trauma-informed therapies.